 Why is Third-Party Risk Management Important?

-Third-party risk has been an issue for years, but recent events and increased outsourcing have brought the discipline to the forefront like never before.
-Disruptive events can affect businesses and their partners – no matter the size, type, or industry.
+Although third-party risk has been an issue for years, recent events and increased outsourcing have brought the discipline to the forefront like never before.
+Disruptive events can affect businesses and their partners – regardless of the size, type, or industry.
 Cybersecurity incidents are common when working with third-party providers.
-In fact, more than half of the breaches over the past two years have been caused by a third party, not by the company itself.
+In fact, more than half of the breaches over the past two years have been caused by a third party, rather than by the company itself.

 What is the Third-Party Risk Management Lifecycle?